mmontalbo/grim_rust/README.md

 pipe this geometry into the cut-scene and visibility trackers that still expect real walkbox data.

+Every visibility sweep now stores the matching object snapshot, including distance, bearing, range heuristics, and the derived hotlist so the runtime summary mirrors what `Head_Control` is considering each frame.

 Costume state now mirrors the Lua side: the host tracks each actor's base and active costumes, `Actor:get_costume` surfaces the current wardrobe to Lua, and helpers such as `Actor:complete_chore` respect the stored defaults instead